IBMDeveloperBNL/java-serverless-quicklab/README-WINDOWS.md

 	https://us-south.functions.cloud.ibm.com/api/v1/web/SAMPLE_URL/default/helloJava
 	```

-3. Because this command is return JSON, we will need to append the end of the url with `.json` when calling it:
+3. Because this command returns JSON, we will need to append the end of the url with `.json` when calling it:

 	```
 	curl -i https://us-south.functions.cloud.ibm.com/api/v1/web/SAMPLE_URL/default/helloJava.json